nodexeus/blockvisor/node_image_builder_guide.md

 Since BV itself is protocol agnostic, specific protocol support is plugged-into BV by "Node Image".

 Each "Node Image" consists of:
-- protocol `os.img`, that is used to run VM: it is a rootfs containing protocol specific SW and BV agent (so called babelsup)
+- Container image, typically defined by `Dockerfile` and pushed to some registry.
-- babel plugin that translates BV protocol agnostic interface (aka Babel API) into protocol specific calls.
+- Babel plugin that translates BV protocol agnostic interface (aka Babel API) into protocol specific calls.
+  Plugin code shall be included in container image.
+- Image metadata that let Blockvisor API understand image properties and its place in the Blockjoy ecosystem.

 ## Prerequisites

-- Provisioned host according to [BlockVisor Host Setup Guide](host_setup_guide.md).

-ALTERNATIVELY: Provision host, but without BV installed yet (add `--skip-download` flag to `bvup` call).<br>
+- Provisioned host according to [BlockVisor Host Setup Guide](host_setup_guide.md), but without BV installed yet (add `--skip-download` flag to `bvup` call).<br>
 Then install [bundle-dev](https://github.com/blockjoy/blockvisor/releases/latest) on the host (instead of standard `bundle`).
 Download, untar, and run `./bundle/installer`.<br>
-`bundle-dev` is a special variant of BV with `blockvisord` that runs in, so called, "dev" mode.
+`bundle-dev` includes `nib` (Node Image Builder) tool and a special variant of BV with `blockvisord` that runs in, so called, "dev" mode.
 It means no regular cloud communication (only when need to download existing images) and commands handling.
 Also, other housekeeping tasks, like node recovery, metrics gathering or auto update, are disabled in that variant.<br>

-This variant may be more convenient in some cases.
+- Generate API key for `nib` and configure it `nib config <API_KEY> --api='<api_url>''`

 - [optional] VS Code installed on developer PC, with following extensions installed:
     - "Remote - SSH"